fradelg/atom-markmon-plugin/README.md

 # Markmon Preview

-Run [markmon](https://github.com/yyjhao/markmon) as a server, send yout Markdown files to it and preview the output within Atom.
+Run [markmon](https://github.com/yyjhao/markmon) as a server, send your Markdown files to it and preview the output within Atom.

+It supports latex mathematical expressions thanks to Mathjax and pandoc processor

 Commands: